Divorce Statistics and the Texas Divorce Process

 The Court’s Role

 The court will need to sign off on the terms of your divorce even if you and your divorcing spouse are able to resolve every applicable term yourselves.
-This is part of the finalization process, and the court is almost certain to rubberstamp your terms.
+This step is part of the finalization process, and the court is almost certain to rubberstamp your terms.

 However, if there are any terms that have stalled your negotiations and that you are unable to resolve, you may need the court to intervene.
 At this point, a divorce becomes contested, and you and your divorcing spouse give up your decision-making power in the matter.